-Capurganá y Sapzurro
+Capurganá and Sapzurro

 Close to the Panama border, this area of coastline is a nature lover’s dream.
 There are no motor vehicles in Capurganá, allowing visitors to feel totally disconnected from the daily distractions of life.
 You’ll be totally immersed and inspired by the beauty of simplicity in this small coastal community.
-The water is crystal clear and the reefs that protect the beach have a diverse variety of marine life, perfect for snorkelers and divers.
+The water is crystal clear and the reefs that protect the beach have a diverse variety of marine life, which is perfect for snorkelers and divers.

 Parque Nacional Natural Tayrona

 The San Andrés archipelago consists of three major islands, one of them being Providencia.
 Though these tiny islands are closer to Nicaragua than they are to Colombia, they are the ultimate vacation spot for mainland Colombians.
 The diving and snorkeling conditions are impeccable.
 The golden sand and friendly locals only add to the bliss.